The Medaille University Office of the Registrar manages academic records for students, faculty and alumni.

 Participation in extracurricular activities

 Under the provisions of the Family Educational Rights and Privacy Act of 1974, students have the right to withhold disclosure of such directory information.
-Medaille College will honor your request to withhold directory information.
+Medaille University will honor your request to withhold directory information.
 Please consider carefully the consequences of any such decision to withhold such directory information.
-Should you decide not to release any of this information, any requests for such information from Medaille College will be refused.
+Should you decide not to release any of this information, any requests for such information from Medaille University will be refused.
 This includes degree and enrollment verification requests from potential employers, enrollment verification to lenders and the standard contact information listed in your file.

 If desired, a student may complete the Request to Withhold Directory Information form and submit it to the Office of the Registrar.
 Please note, a FERPA request to withhold directory information remains in effect until a written request to rescind or modify the request is submitted from the student to the Office of the Registrar.